shawwn/archive-chan/README.rst

 <http://localhost:1234/vg/thread/338253176>`_ in your browser.
 All
 thumbnail images, javascript, CSS, etc should work properly.

-Once you've verified it works fine locally, you can `rsync` the archive to your webserver.
+Once you've verified it works fine locally, you can ``rsync`` the archive to your webserver.

 **NOTE**: You must symlink each board to the root directory of your static server, or else 4chan's JS won't work properly!
-In other words, make sure that the files are available via `your.webserver.com/vg/thread/338253176`_, not `your.webserver.com/archive/4chan/vg/thread/338253176`_.
+In other words, make sure that the files are available via `your.webserver.com/vg/thread/338253176
+<your.webserver.com/vg/thread/338253176>`_, not
+`your.webserver.com/archive/4chan/vg/thread/338253176
+<your.webserver.com/archive/4chan/vg/thread/338253176>`_.
+(Notice
+/vg/ isn't after .com; that's bad.
+The board name needs to be directly after your domain name, at the root.)

 ::